ababic/django-cogwheels/docs/source/usage/implementing-a-regular-setting.rst

 What is a regular setting?
 ==========================

 Any setting that allows a user to override a simple Python type value is classed as a 'regular setting'.
-Cogweels doesn't limit the type of values you can use, but it's recommended that you stick to using well-known types, that are easy for your app's users to override.
+Cogwheels doesn't limit the type of values you can use, but it's recommended that you stick to using well-known types, that are easy for your app's users to override.

-When you request a value for a 'regular setting' from your app's settings module (e.g. ``yourapp.conf.settings``), it returns a pointer to the exact same value in memory (not a copy) e.g.:
+When you request a regular setting value from your app's settings helper, it returns a pointer to the exact same value in memory, for example:

-If no override value is found, the default value you added to ``yourapp.conf.defaults.py`` is returned:
+If no override value is found, the default value from ``yourapp.conf.defaults.py`` is returned:

 .. code-block:: python